Neerjhor/messages/README.md

 ## Future Work

-- Authentication should be done for users, before fetching or sending messages.
+- Authentication and authorization should be implemented for users, before fetching or sending messages.
 - Deleting multiple messages can be improved.
 We can return a list of messages that were deleted.
 - We can add some healthcheck and monitoring.
+- A `user_id` for each user should be introduced.
+It makes more sense to be used as a primary key in the User database.
+Also, it provides more security.
+- We can add a cache if the user base grows.
+- We can use https for more security.